parthkadiya772/Ocean_Pollution_Detection/README.md

 3. **Real-time detection**
     - Integrate the trained CNN model into your monitoring pipeline for real-time marine debris detection.

-## Folder Structure

-- `/data`: Contains splits and references for training, validation, and test datasets.
-- `/scripts` or `/src`: Source code for model training, evaluation, and data processing.

 ## Contributing